 All applicants to this program must be published by a professional publisher.
-Only publishers that have an independent editorial selection process are considered professional, and the author must receive financial compensation for the work.
+Only publishers that have an independent editorial selection process are considered professional.
 Self-publishing and writing in newsletters or student magazines do not qualify as professional publishing.

 - 1 professionally published book;

 - 60 pages* of short stories, articles or non-fiction published in literary magazines, periodicals or anthologies;

 - Artists working with oral traditions must have a substantial history of public performance and be recognized as established artists by their peers.